 The joy of a latte comes from the combination of bold espresso with creamy milk.
 A latte is a classic espresso with steamed milk added to it.
 It typically has a thin layer of foam on the top.
 Lattes can be served hot or iced, which makes them easy to enjoy at any time of the year.
 Another fantastic quality lattes have is versatility.
 There is such a wide range of flavors that can be added to them that it’s hard not to find one you love.
 They are also fairly easy to make in 2020 thanks to the invention of latte machines.

 A flat white is an espresso beverage first crafted by the Australians and then introduced to the other side of the world.
-It is similar to a latte, because it has espresso and steamed milk.
-It has less milk than a latte, so it is usually stronger-tasting than a latte would be, but these drinks actually have the same amount of espresso.
-There is also a difference in technique, which gives the flat white its signature white dot at the top.
+It is similar to a latte because it has espresso and steamed milk.
+It has less milk than a latte, so it is usually stronger-tasting than a latte would be, but these drinks have the same amount of espresso.
+There is also a difference in technique, which gives the flat white its distinctive microfoam top.

 The flat white and latte are different because of the technique used to make them and the amount of milk.
 Lattes are simpler to make at home and have a little bit more milk.
 Flat whites have a pouring technique that makes them stand out, and they have less milk, giving them a stronger coffee flavor.
 Now that you’re more familiar with the flat white, hopefully, you’ll try one next time you visit your local coffee shop.